You don't have to buy things to make your trip memorable - check out this list of free souvenirs that you can get from practically anywhere!

 2. Written account of your trip

-Boarding passes and admission tickets are the types of things that you either throw away immediately, or hoard forever in a box in your home.
+Boarding passes and admission tickets are the types of things that you either throw away immediately or hoard forever in a box in your home.
 But somehow I think I fall somewhere in the middle.
 If you’re the type of person who is inclined to keep tickets and things like that, they can make a great keepsake with just a little bit of craftiness!
-Buy a shadow box and turn them into a piece of wall art for your home!
+You could buy a shadow box and turn them into a piece of wall art for your home!
 Or include them in the scrapbook with your photos.
-You can even write a bit of text including a few details about what you did!
+You could even write a bit of text including a few details about what you did!

 Does anybody else just love maps?
 I freakin’ LOVE maps.
 I have a map of the world hanging in my living room and I love it not only because it looks cool, but because I actually use it as a reference.
 It’s so nice to be able to turn around and see exactly which countries border China, you know?
 I know I can’t be the only one who has questions like that.
 But regardless…

 The hostel front desk, the hotel concierge, or the city information center will typically have free maps for you to take.
 They’re not only useful for navigating a new city, but they can turn the walls of your home into a work of art.
 With a simple frame and some scribbles to mark your route or any places that you visited, these free maps can become awesome conversation starters for your home.

 If you’re into beer or if you’re a foodie, coasters might be a fun thing for you to collect.
 That is if collections are your thing.
 Snag a coaster at every place you can and then write a little bit on the back of it.
 The date, the drink or food you had, a funny memory, you get the idea!
 When you get back home you’ll have a fresh set of coasters for yourself and your guests and a constant reminder of that time you had tapas and sangria in Spain.